-(ii) Readily visible signs prohibiting smoking and open flames shall be posted in areas having fire or explosion hazards.
+(ii) You must post readily visible signs prohibiting smoking and open flames in areas having fire or explosion hazards.

-(iii) The carrying of matches, lighters, or other flame-producing smoking materials shall be prohibited in all underground operations where fire or explosion hazards exist.
+(iii) You must prohibit the carrying of matches, lighters, or other flame-producing smoking materials in all underground operations where fire or explosion hazards exist.

-(b) The employer may store underground no more than a 24-hour supply of diesel fuel for the underground equipment used at the worksite.
+(b) You may store underground no more than a 24-hour supply of diesel fuel for the underground equipment used at the worksite.

 (c) The piping of diesel fuel from the surface to an underground location is permitted only if: